PradeepPereiraGitHub/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ```

+e.
 The above 'activities' identified by number need to be mapped to a descriptive name (STANDING,WALKING etc) which is provided in the 'activity_labels' file (below)

 ```{r}
 ./getdata_projectfiles_UCI HAR Dataset/activity_labels.txt

 ```

-Data Processing Sequence:
+##Data Processing Sequence:

 We will build 3 different data sets and combine them for our final data set

-The First Data Set:
+###The First Data Set:

 We first build a data table of the 'train' and 'test' data with selected 'features' as the column names